X

 This is one of the most popular exit strategies used by businesses and startups all over the world.
 M&As – as it is more referred to – are ways startup owners can unite their companies with other companies to become stronger or sell out to bigger companies.
 In the case of a merger, the startup chooses to unite with another already existing but larger company in the same industry.
 Mergers are usually done to expand the reach of the companies and gain new, fresh ground in the market.
 There are several types of mergers, each with a different process.

 Acquisitions, on the other hand, involve the partial or complete taking over of a business by acquiring the business.
-Acquisitions have the same motives as mergers, but entail more of a bigger company buying out the smaller ones.
+Acquisitions have the same motives as mergers but entail more of a bigger company buying out the smaller ones.
 Facebook’s acquisition of Instagram in 2012 has helped both social media giants to grow even bigger together.
-The acquired business may be allowed to keep their staff, depending on the nature of the buyout.
+The acquired business may be allowed to keep its staff, depending on the nature of the buyout.
 With M&As, both companies involved get a boost and may even attract more venture capitalists than before.

 Initial Public Offers (IPO)

-Startup owners can choose an exit strategy that offers its investors security on their monies while staying in full control of their business.
+Startup owners can choose an exit strategy that offers their investors security on their monies while staying in full control of their business.
 They can do this by going public and doing an IPO.
 IPO stands for Initial Public Offering, and it merely means offering some part of your startup business to the general public by selling shares.
 By going public, your startup will be able to give early returns on investments to your VCs.
 IPOs also offer you a chance to buy the shares and own part of other companies.
 Huge global companies like Twitter, Facebook, and Alibaba have all successfully gone public in the past.
 When done at the right time, IPOs could even raise enough money to grow and expand your business.

 Private Offers